Doreen St. Félix

 Doreen St. Félix (born 1992) is a Haitian-American writer.
 She is a staff writer for The New Yorker and was formerly editor-at-large for Lenny Letter, a newsletter from Lena Dunham and Jenni Konner.

 Early life

-St. Félix attended Brown University, where she edited the weekly newspaper, The College Hill Independent.
+St. Félix was born in Canarsie, Brooklyn to Haitian parents.
+She attended Brown University, where she edited the weekly newspaper, The College Hill Independent.
 She graduated in 2014.

 Career

 St. Félix has written for The New York Times Magazine and Pitchfork, as well as serving as an editor for Lena Dunham and Jenni Konner's newsletter, Lenny Letter.
-St. Félix now writes for The New Yorker.
+St. Félix currently writes for The New Yorker.